nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 4. name

 Additionally, when using `so/` prefix, Trackermon will check if the required criteria is presented in your `SEQUENCE`.
 So if you use `sort n/asc s/asc so/haha`, the required criteria are name and status.
-As name and status are not spelt in full for `SEQUENCE`, Trackermon will tell you the input is invalid!
+As name and status are not provided, Trackermon will tell you the input is invalid!
 </div>

 <div markdown="block" class="alert alert-warning">